peterblazejewicz/asp5-mvc6-examples/CSharpCornerTagHelpers/README.md

 ## Changes in implementation compared to original article

-* The project is based on 'Web Application Basic' template available both in Visual Studio and in `generator-aspnet` - instead using more simpler and not commonly used samples from ASP.NET home project repository.
+* The project does not require Visual Studio download.
+It is based on 'Web Application Basic' template available both in Visual Studio and in `generator-aspnet` - instead using more simpler and not commonly used samples from ASP.NET home project repository.
 To scaffold the same type of application using `generator-aspnet` choose `Web Application Basic ...` template:
 ```bash
 yo aspnet